How to Use Anchor Tag in HTML with Examples

 Syntax of Anchor Tag in HTML

 HTML anchor tags are the foundation of web navigation.
-Let's get into the exact syntax that makes hyperlinks work in HTML documents.
+The exact syntax that makes hyperlinks work in HTML documents consists of three simple parts:

 <a href="destination-url">Link Text</a>